CERT-Polska/mwdb-core/docs/user-guide/5-Tagging-objects.rst

 5. Tagging objects
 ==================

-Tags are used for basic object classification, allowing to quickly search for interesting samples in malware feed.
+Tags are used for basic object classification, allowing to quickly search for interesting samples in a malware feed.

 .. warning::

-   Tags can be added only if user has ``adding_tags`` capability turned on.
+   Tags can be added only if user has the ``adding_tags`` capability turned on.
 Check your capabilities in ``Profile`` view.

    In mwdb.cert.pl you are allowed to add tags, but **you can't remove them** (``removing_tags`` is required).
 If you see that malware family has not been correctly recognized by mwdb.cert.pl, you can left a comment or set `maybe:<family>` tag to help us track these issues.